-At the end of each rotation, residents anonymously evaluate all of the faculty with whom they worked during that rotation.
-Faculty are evaluated in terms of their availability, collegiality, role modeling and didactic and operating room teaching.
-MedHub assures confidentiality by collecting a minimum of five evaluations for a given faculty member before the faculty member is able to view them.
-The Program Director reviews all evaluations, and substandard evaluations are discussed with the noted faculty.
+Residents anonymously evaluate all of the faculty members semi-annually.
+Faculty are evaluated in terms of their clinical teaching abilities and interest, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, scholarly activity, approachability, motivational skills and receptivity concerning questions.
+MedHub ensures confidentiality by collecting a minimum of five evaluations for a given faculty member before the faculty member is able to view them.
+The Program Director reviews all evaluations; substandard evaluations are discussed with the noted faculty.
+Aggregate evaluation data, which includes resident evaluations, participation as a mentor, participation on committees, involvement in scholarly activity, involvement in resident and medical student didactic sessions, evaluation submittal timeliness, is provided to the faculty by the Chair during their annual performance review meeting.
 Additionally, residents vote for the annual Wear Teaching Awards for faculty.